Periodic KPZ fixed point with general initial conditions: Introduction and main results

-The Kardar-Parisi-Zhang (KPZ) universality class is a broad class of models in mathematical physics, including interacting particle systems \cite{Johansson00}, random interface growth \cite{Baik-Deift-Johansson99}, directed random polymers \cite{Seppalainen12,Corwin-OConnel-Seppalainen-Zygouras14}, stochastic partial differential equations \cite{Kardar-Parisi-Zhang86,Amir-Corwin-Quastel11}, etc. It is widely believed, and partly proved, that the height functions of these models share the same characteristic $1:2:3$ scaling exponents as time goes to infinity, with the height fluctuation scaling as $t^{1/3}$, spatial correlation scaling as $t^{2/3}$, and the time as $t$.
-Under this KPZ scaling, the height functions are believed to converge to a universal limiting field, the KPZ fixed point.
-The KPZ fixed point is a Markov process that is model independent, and it was constructed only recently in \cite{Matetski-Quastel-Remenik21}.
-Convergences to the KPZ fixed point have been established for several models in the KPZ universality class \cite{Matetski-Quastel-Remenik21,Nica-Quastel-Remenik20,Virag20,Matetski-Quastel-Remenik25,Wu23,Aggarwal-Corwin-Hegde24,Dauvergne-Zhang24}.
+The Kardar--Parisi--Zhang (KPZ) universality class is a broad class of models in mathematical physics, including interacting particle systems, random interface growth, directed random polymers, and stochastic partial differential equations; see, e.g.,~\cite{Kardar-Parisi-Zhang86, Baik-Deift-Johansson99, Johansson00, Amir-Corwin-Quastel11, Seppalainen12, Corwin-OConnel-Seppalainen-Zygouras14} and the references therein.
+It is widely believed, and partly proved, that the height functions of these models share the characteristic $1:2:3$ scaling, namely, at large time $t$, height fluctuations are of order $t^{1/3}$ and spatial correlations are of order $t^{2/3}$.
+Under this scaling, the height functions are expected to converge to a universal space-time random field, the KPZ fixed point.
+The KPZ fixed point was constructed in~\cite{Matetski-Quastel-Remenik21}.
+See also~\cite{Matetski-Remenik23a, Matetski-Remenik23, BLSZ23} for modifications and generalizations.
+Convergence to the KPZ fixed point has been established for several models~\cite{Matetski-Quastel-Remenik21, Nica-Quastel-Remenik20, Virag20, Matetski-Quastel-Remenik25, Wu23, Aggarwal-Corwin-Hegde24, Dauvergne-Zhang24}.

-A natural and important question in the study of KPZ universality concerns the behaviors of these models on a periodic domain, particularly when the period $L$ and the time parameter $t$ both go to infinity.
-It is expected that when $t\ll O(L^{3/2})$, the finite-size effects are negligible and the system behaves asymptotically the same as its counterpart in the infinite space.
-When $t\gg O(L^{3/2})$, spatial correlations become trivial and the height function evolves like a Brownian motion asymptotically.
-The critical scaling occurs at the \emph{relaxation time scale}, $t=O(L^{3/2})$, when the height function is expected to converge to a conjectural nontrivial limiting field called the \emph{periodic KPZ fixed point}.
-This field is conjectured to interpolate the KPZ fixed point and the Brownian motion.
+This paper concerns KPZ models on a ring, or equivalently spatially periodic models.
+Let $L$ be the period and $t$ the time, and consider the regime in which both $L$ and $t$ tend to infinity.
+Since spatial correlations in KPZ models scale as $t^{2/3}$, the transition occurs when $t$ is of order $L^{3/2}$.
+When $t\ll L^{3/2}$, the effect of periodicity is negligible, and the system behaves asymptotically as its infinite-line counterpart.
+When $t\gg L^{3/2}$, spatial correlations become trivial, and the height function evolves asymptotically as Brownian motion.
+The scale $t\sim L^{3/2}$ is called the \emph{relaxation time scale}.
+At this scale, the height function is expected to converge to a nontrivial crossover field, which we call the \emph{periodic KPZ fixed point}.
+This field is conjectured to interpolate, in suitable limiting regimes, between the KPZ fixed point and one-dimensional Brownian motion.